- InstituteMacEwan University

 I was stressed about not knowing what to do with my life until I studied in Ecuador for 6 months and my life completely changed.

 I was born in St. Albert, grew up in Hinton, and moved back to St. Albert when I was 15.
 I’ve been a dancer since the age of two; ballet, tap, jazz, hip hop, lyrical, contemporary, Irish, modern, musical theatre, Latin, you name it.
-I also play several instruments, I’m a total nature nerd, and I love all sports—especially soccer.
+I also play several instruments, I’m a total nature nerd, and I love to travel and go hiking.

-Until high school I didn’t really have to study to get good grades.
-Then, once I got into high school, I carried on without studying and my marks tanked.
+Prior to high school I didn’t really have to study to get good grades, but that all changed once grade 10 hit and my marks tanked.
 I grew to despise school and chose to focus on dance instead.
 I had absolutely no desire to attend post-secondary, but my mom really pushed me to go because she never got the chance.
 So after taking a year off after high school, I decided to apply without really knowing what I wanted to study.

 I applied to MacEwan’s Bachelor of Arts program but unfortunately I didn’t do much research beforehand, so I started classes feeling nervous and unprepared.
 By second semester I’d mentally checked out and did very poorly.
 I’m still trying to recover from my bad grades, but I did discover my love of psychology.